OCamlPro/freeton_wallet/sphinx/commands.rst

 Examples:
 ::

-  ft contract --deploy Forbar
+  ft contract deploy Forbar

 Create an account 'Foorbar', deploy a contract 'Foobar' to it.
 ::

-  ft contract --deploy Forbar --create foo
+  ft contract deploy Forbar --create foo

 Create an account 'foo', deploy a contract 'Foobar' to it.
 ::

-  ft contract --deploy Forbar --replace foo
+  ft contract deploy Forbar --replace foo

 Delete account 'foo', recreate it and deploy a contract 'Foobar' to it.
 ::

-  ft contract --deploy Forbar --create foo --sign admin
+  ft contract deploy Forbar --create foo --sign admin

 Create an empty account 'foo', deploy a contract 'Foobar' to it, using the keypair from 'admin'.
 ::

-  ft contract --deploy Forbar --dst foo
+  ft contract deploy Forbar --dst foo

 Deploy a contract 'Foobar' an existing account 'foo' using its keypair.